 Every week, Executive Food Editor Keith Dresser pairs each main dish with a side to give you a complete, satisfying dinner without the guesswork.
 Look for the game plan section to learn tips on how to streamline your kitchen work so dinner comes together quicker.

-Dinner 1: Indian Butter Chicken with Basmati Rice Pilaf
+Dinner 1: Murgh Makhani with Basmati Rice Pilaf

 Game Plan: Prepare the chicken through step 1.
 Once the sauce is complete, start the rice.
 While the rice cooks, finish the chicken (steps 2 and 3).